suxin1/hookbox/README.md

 ## useCache

-This will be helpful to improve user experience.
+useCache is helpful to improve user experience.
 One is when api is slow, we can show cached data first, and update it when api returns. useCache parameter: